camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 ## Considerations

-This setup provides an essential foundation for beginning with Camunda 8.
+This setup provides an essential foundation for setting up Camunda 8 in a dual-region setup.
 Though it's not tailored for optimal performance, it's a good initial step for preparing a production environment by incorporating [IaC tooling](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code).

-Terraform can be opaque in the beginning.
-If you solely want an understanding for what is happening, review the [eksctl guide](./eksctl.md) to understand what resources are created and how they interact with each other.

 To try out Camunda 8 or develop against it, consider signing up for our [SaaS offering](https://camunda.com/platform/).
 If you already have two Amazon EKS clusters (peered together) and an S3 bucket, consider skipping to [deploy Camunda 8 to the clusters](#deploy-camunda-8-to-the-clusters).